Krishna Kant

 I currently conduct

-research in several areas: energy and configuration management in data centers,
+research in several areas: computer vision and IoT systems, energy and

 2010